Home » Financial Literacy » Black Grants

 Overview of interest free business loans provided by JFLA.

-Interest free loans of up to $6k for gig workers, up to $6k for green technology, and up to $36k for to create or expand small businesses.
+Interest free loans of $6k-$36k to create or expand small businesses.
 Program relies on guarantors instead of collateral to secure your loan.

 You must live LA or Ventura county in California.